GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 Create two Cloud Storage Buckets, one for uploading documents and another for staging.
 You can choose any name for the first bucket, but call the staging bucket `{YOUR PROJECT ID}-staging`.

 We'll trigger the summary generation automatically when a new document is uploaded to the first Cloud Storage Bucket.
-We've already provided you with a(n incomplete) Cloud Function, make sure that this function is triggered whenever a new document is uploaded to that Cloud Storage Bucket.
+We've already provided you with a(n incomplete) Cloud Function, make sure that this function is triggered whenever a new document is uploaded to the Cloud Storage Bucket.

 ### Success Criteria

-- There are two Cloud Storage Buckets (names?)
+- There are two Cloud Storage Buckets, one for uploading the documents and another one for staging with the required name.
-- Provided Cloud Function is triggered when a new file is uploaded
+- Provided Cloud Function is triggered (only) when a new file is uploaded.
+- No code was modified.

 ### Learning Resources

 - Cloud Storage Buckets
 - Cloud Storage Notifications
-- BQ Create dataset

 ### Tips

-- Check the Cloud Function to see how it's being triggered
+- Check the provided Cloud Function to see how it's being triggered

 ## Challenge 2: First steps into the LLM realm